lakshayg/tensorflow-build/README.md

 pip install --ignore-installed --upgrade "Download URL" --user
 ```

+All the binaries were compiled by passing `--config=opt` to bazel and setting
+`-O2 -Wno-sign-compare` in addition to the feature flags in configure script.

 **Latest Builds**

 | TF     | HW  | OS             | GCC                | Python   | Supports                        |                                                                                                                                                           |